 [BELOW RIGHT] I don’t feel safe.
 What do I need to do?
 For children supported by CatholicCare is designed to address the particular needs of children living in foster care and who receive support services from CatholicCare.

 The following section provides detailed information on the definitions of the five generally used classifications of child abuse.
 Detailed information is available as drop-down boxes under each of the subheadings.

-When considering the specific categories of abusive conduct set out in the drop down boxes below, it is important that the reader understand that abuse committed by a peer upon another peer is equally abusive as that committed by an adult.
-The Diocese of Maitland-Newcastle is equally committed to protecting children from abuse from their peers as well as adults.
+When considering the specific categories of abusive conduct set out in the drop-down boxes below, it is important that the reader understand that abuse committed by a child upon another child can be as equally abusive as that committed by an adult.
+The Diocese of Maitland-Newcastle is committed to protecting children from abuse from their peers as well as abusive conduct committed by adults.